004Ajay/Python/README.md

 # Python PIP Tips

-* use 'pip install <package_name>' to install packages
+* To install packages

-* use 'pip uninstall <package_name>' to uninstall packages

-* use 'pip list' in cmd to see list of installed python packages

-* use 'pip list -o' to see outdated packages in your system

-* use

         pip install <package_name>

+* To uninstall packages

+        pip uninstall <package_name>

+* To see list of installed python packages

+        pip list

+* To see outdated packages in your system

+        pip list -o